THE ROLE OF ART IN SOCIETY:

 -The Entropic Pattern

--Multi-dimensionality (Paralell Worlds)
+-Multi-dimensionality (Parallel Worlds)

 -Aesthetics, Ecologies and Games